dsmarcot2018/Bendel-Bot/README.md

 **Slot Machine**
 - One of those planned activities is Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs

+**Music**
+- Plays music through the bot using the Spotify API
+- Members can possibly use BBs to push their song to the front of the queue

 ## Features that are less certain to be featured
 **Bendel-Buck Leaderboard**